giuseppegarbin/Angular-Marvel-Api/README.md

 # AngularJS & Marvel Api

-I needed to make some practice with AngularJS and API.
+I did some practice with AngularJS and API.
 I wanted to create a simple app which get JSON data from an API response and structure the view to show multiple objects (index) or a single object (detail).

 ### Marvel API

 I started to work woth the Marvel API.
 [Take a look](https://developer.marvel.com/).

-I have developer my application using only to the Characters and the Comics endpoints.
+I have developed my application using only the Characters (both for index and detail page) and the Comics endpoints (only for index).

 ### Getting data